Carlos-Mejia-Arias/ML-Models/ML_Marathon/README.md

 <!-- Ingles -->

 <h1 align="center" id="en">Marathon Project</h1>
 <p>Model in which we try to predict the time of a marathon.
-This is a practice project where we performed the basic stages of data training (data loading, EDA, splitting the model into train and test, training the model and evaluating the model).</p>
+This is a practice project where we performed the basic stages of data training (data loading, EDA, splitting the model into train and test, training the model and evaluating the model).
+The training of the model was done with <strong>Linear Regression algorithm</strong> that can be found in scikit-learn.</p>

 <p>A last section was added where, if we enter the values of a new person as a data frame, it gives the time prediction we want for that new person.
 It is a small and simple model that helps to be able to work the basics of a prediction model.</p>